Jose Cuervo: Especial Silver

 Cuervo Especial products are mixto tequilas.
 Especial Silver is an unaged white tequila containing at least 51% agave, with the remainder being made up of sugarcane spirit.

 Especial Reposado

-Especial Reposado (commonly referred to as "Cuervo Gold") is peng. reposado and younger tequilas of at least 51% agave, with caramel coloring added to the finished product to give it the gold color, also known as joven tequila.
+Especial Reposado (commonly referred to as "Cuervo Gold") is a blend of reposado and younger tequilas of at least 51% agave, with caramel coloring added to the finished product to give it the gold color, also known as joven tequila.

 Cinge

 In 2013, Proximo launched Jose Cuervo Cinge, a cinnamon-infused 35% abv version of Especial Silver.
 It is one of many cinnamon-infused liquors on the market.
 See Fireball and discussion therein.

 Tradicional

 Cuervo's Tradicional has been produced since 1795.
-Its varieties, Silver and Reposado, are 100% agave tequilas.
+Its varieties, Blanco and Reposado, are 100% agave tequilas.
 The reposado achieves its amber color through six months of barrel aging.
-Silver was launched in 2011.
+Blanco is made with just three ingredients: agave, yeast, and water.
+Cuervo® Tradicional® Blanco does not use or contain additives.

 Black

 Cuervo Black was a mixto añejo tequila that included sugar cane spirit, aged one year in oak barrels.
 It was named on Bloomberg Businessweeks 2009 list of the world's 20 best-tasting tequilas.
 It is no longer available.